abhijeethreddy-ai/Add-to-Cart_Selenium/README.md

 Expected Output
 If the product is added to the cart successfully, the console should display:

-nginx
-Copy
-Edit
 Test Passed
 Otherwise:

-nginx
-Copy
-Edit
 Test Failed
-Notes
-This script uses implicit waits and thread sleeps.
-Consider switching to WebDriverWait for better reliability.

-The site used (https://cloudberrystore.services/) should be up and accessible at runtime.

-Ensure you have stable internet access when executing the test.